Want to learn how to embed tweets in WordPress? We’re going to show you just how simple it is.

 Or you can use the Twitter WordPress block instead.
 First, click on the small plus icon (+) and type “twitter” in the search bar.
 Then just select the Twitter block.

 Once you do that, WordPress will embed the tweet for you.
+Don’t forget to click on Publish to save your progress.

 While it can be a simple way to embed a tweet on your WordPress blog posts, there are a lot of limitations here.